-Every bride wants her bridesmaids' dress style to emulate their own gown in some way, and for them to be in keeping with the overall theme of the wedding.
-I have a rule of thumb for this - if the bride is in a lace dress or has a dress with texture, then keep the bridesmaids in a plain fabric like satin or taffeta, and vice versa.
+Every bride wants her bridesmaids’ dress style to emulate their own gown in some way, and for them to be in keeping with the theme of the wedding.
+I have a rule of thumb for this – if the bride is in a lace dress or has a dress with texture then choose bridesmaid dresses in a plain fabric like satin or taffeta, and vice versa.
 Bridesmaids are there to complement the bride, not look exactly like her.

-The other tricky part is choosing a colour; some brides can over think the colour scheme for their bridesmaids' dresses.
+The other tricky part is choosing a colour.
+Some brides can overthink the colour scheme when choosing bridesmaid dresses.
 I was once asked which dress colour would go with a certain carpet in a venue!
 The key is to pick your wedding style and colours, then make sure that your bridesmaids complement this with a colour that works on them as well as the venue.

 I am also a massive fan of Dessy bridesmaid dresses.
-Their colour palette is endless and they are widely available across the UK.
-They too enable you to pick different dress styles to suit your girls individual figures and then pull them all together in the same colour.
-Their website is without question the best on the market and if you search by this seasons key colours, say mocha, you have over 300 styles to choose from!
+Their colour palette is endless and they are available across the UK.
+They also enable you to pick different dress styles to suit your girls individual figures and then pull them all together in the same colour.
+Their website is without question the best on the market, and if you search by this season’s key colours you’ll have loads of styles to choose from!
 AMAZING.

 Remember, you should always buy your own dress or a bridesmaid dress from a reputable retailer who is a registered stockist.
 There are so many copycat websites; don’t be fooled.
 And don’t buy them online, visit your local stockist.